eclipse-archived/ceylon-ide-intellij/README.md

    A clone of `https://github.com/JetBrains/intellij-community` is highly recommended for hacking since you will likely have to debug code from the IntelliJ platform

-2. Go to 'Preferences ... > Plugins', and ensure that the following plugins are installed and enabled in your IDEA instance:
+2. Go to 'Settings ... > Plugins', and ensure that the following plugins are installed and enabled in your IDEA instance:
     - Plugin DevKit,
     - UI Designer,